rafaelsantosferraz/rafael_jobsity_challenge/README.md

 ## Working process notes

-  The main focus is on test driven development, using behavior (BDD) along the document with requirements.
+  The main focus is on test driven development, which is design using behavior (BDD) to fit the application requirements.
-  TDD process lets you focus on domain (DDD), resulting in a better design, all together with test quality insurance.
+  TDD process lets you focus on domain (DDD), resulting in a better design, all together with test quality assurance.
-  Event driven development fits perfectly with BDD language, making it easy to link code behavior with document specify behavior.
+  Event driven development fits perfectly with BDD language, making it easy to link code behavior with document specified behaviors.
 Example:
       - document says: 'When user taps...'
       - code run: TapEvent trigger;

 ## Working process steps

-- First:
+- 1th:
   git init & first commit

-- Second:
+- 2th:
   Started this documentation

-- Third:
+- 3th:
   Sketch initial domain in order to accomplish first behavior, fetch series on start and test it.
   TDD & BDD

-- Fourth:
+- 4th:
   Keep sketching domain in order to accomplish second behavior, search series.
   TDD & BDD

-- Fifth:
+- 5th:
   Keep sketching domain in order to accomplish third behavior, series fields.
   TDD & BDD

-- Sixth:
+- 6th:
   Keep sketching domain in order to accomplish fourth behavior, episode fields.
   TDD & BDD

+- 7th:
+  Enough sketching, now will start structure directories with clean arch